Simplify Air Travel with Meds: Free Doctor’s Letter Template

 Yes, you should request a new travel letter for each trip, especially for international travel.
 This ensures that the letter is up to date and reflects your current medications, devices, and doctor’s contact information.
 Customs officials are more likely to question outdated documentation.

 Over-the-counter (OTC) medications generally don’t require a travel letter.
-However, for large quantities or items containing restricted ingredients, having a travel letter can provide extra assurance.
+But you want to do that research before you travel.
+For example, you can’t carry OTC cough medicine with codeine to Japan; you can bring a travel letter where your doctor explains the need, but it still may be seized.
+For items containing restricted ingredients or large quantities, having a travel letter can provide extra assurance.
 Keep OTC medications in their original packaging to avoid issues at customs.

 Traveling with medications or medical devices can feel overwhelming, but a well-prepared travel letter from your doctor can give you peace of mind and allow you to focus on enjoying your journey.